-To access the session setting for schedules session click on the session options button Right in the list and choose “Edit Settings” for a single occurrence or “Edit Recurring Session” for Recurring Session.
+To access the session setting for the course room or a schedules session click on the session options button Right in the list and choose “Edit Settings” for a single occurrence or “Edit Recurring Session” for Recurring Session.
 Alternatively you can set the session setting when you create the session.

-The Guest access section only becomes available after a session has been scheduled.
-It isn’t there while you are creating a session.
+The Guest access section only becomes available after a session has been Named.
+It isn’t there until you enter a session name.
 By default it is turned on.

-Turn on Guest access for open webinars, if people using the BBstudent mobile app, or if you are not going to give students access to the Blackboard Collaborate ultra page.
+Turn on Guest access for open webinars if you are not going to give students access to the Blackboard Collaborate Ultra scheduling page.
 Anybody accessing a session through a guest link will be asked to enter a name on entering the room.
 This means you only have their word they are who they say they are.

-Turn off the gest link for private tutoring session where students are accessing the room through Blackboard Collaborate ultra page using a web browser.
+Turn off the guest link for private tutoring session where students are accessing the room through Blackboard Collaborate ultra page using a web browser.

 Guest Role sets role for all guests.